 Visit https://malegislature.gov/Committees/Detail/J22 to find a list of members of the joint committee.
 If you click on their name it will provide you with telephone numbers and email addresses.

-Thank you to everyone who helped make the event yesterday a great success!
-Below are links to the documents and resources discussed at yesterday's meeting.
+Thank you to everyone who helped make this event a great success!
+Below are links to the documents and resources discussed at the meeting.